aergoio/heraj/docs/source/model/contract-definition.rst

 Contract Definition
 ===================

 Contract Definition is a model for contract definition written in lua.
-For more details, see `Programming Guide <https://docs.aergo.io/en/latest/smart-contracts/lua/guide.html>`_.
+For more about writing lua smart contract, see `Programming Guide <https://docs.aergo.io/en/latest/smart-contracts/lua/guide.html>`_.

 Make
 ----